jrmph/Calculus/docs/guide/introduction.md

 ## Getting Started

-Check out our [Quick Start Guide](/guide/quickstart) to begin using MetaGPT in your projects.
+Check out our [Quick Start Guide](/guide/quickstart) to begin using jrmph in your projects.